metauni/metauni.github.io/index.md

 ## metauni Day

-We meet each Thursday for seminars (times are AEDT).
+We meet once a week for seminars.
 To join put yourself in the `General` voice channel in the TRS Discord, enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
-If this is your first time you might find the [instructions](https://metauni.org/posts/instructions/instructions) useful.

-**Tentative 2022 schedule:** the 6-1-2022 sessions will use *Roblox voice-chat* as a trial (see [instructions](https://metauni.org/posts/instructions/instructions)).
+The 6-1-2022 sessions will use *Roblox voice-chat* as a trial, see the [instructions](https://metauni.org/posts/instructions/instructions).

+Times are given as **offsets** from the beginning of the event, which is: 9pm Wednesday UTC, 8am Thursday AEDT, 10pm Wednesday Paris, 9pm Wednesday London, 4pm Wednesday New York, 5am Thursday 南京.

+**Dwarf block**:

 * **Foundations 8:00-9:00** (*Billy Price, Will Troiani*): on the nature of mathematical objects, logic, Gödel's theorems (*6-1-2022 re-runs for recording*)
 * **Tea break 9:00-9:30**